What to expect at Children's Hospital of Philadelphia during COVID-19 >

 Mitochondrial Medicine, a Frontier Program at Children's Hospital of Philadelphia, focuses on identifying the underlying cause of mitochondrial disease.

 Our Pediatric Neuro-Oncology Program is dedicated to treating pediatric brain and spinal cord tumors, neurofibromatosis and associated tumors.

-The Division of Neurology is a world leader in pediatric neurologic disorders, including pediatric stroke, epilepsy, neuromuscular disorders and more.
+Part of CHOP's Neuroscience Center, the Division of Neurology is a world leader in pediatric neurologic disorders, including pediatric stroke, epilepsy, neuromuscular disorders and more.

-The Division of Neurosurgery specializes in the surgical treatment of children with conditions affecting the brain and spine.
+Part of CHOP's Neuroscience Center, the Division of Neurosurgery specializes in the surgical treatment of children with conditions affecting the brain and spine.

 The Newborn and Infant Chronic Lung Disease Program at Children’s Hospital is devoted to the diagnosis and treatment of babies with chronic lung disease.